big-wave-dave/cLisp/README.md

 This is my implementation of Daniel Holden's tutorial "Build Your Own Lisp" at buildyourownlisp.com.
 My formatting is a little different, I implemented things a little differently in some places (just a personal preference kind of deal), and added a lot of comments, but all in all it was a great tutorial and a great way to become more familiar with C and put myself in the shoes (at least a tiny bit!) of language developers.
 Major kudos and thanks to him.

+To run, just put the files in the src folder in the same directory, then compile and run parsing.c.
+This is just a toy I made to learn, so don't expect much.